hleclerc/Sane_inter/docs/generation/content.md

 # Templates

 The word "template" refers to that of C++.
-Template in Sane works roughly in the same way as in C++: functions code are actually generated according to the input types and needed compile-time known values.
+Template in Sane works roughly in the same way as in C++: functions code are actually generated according to the input types and compile-time values.
 It enables a first-level of compile-time or static polymorphism.

 The main differences with C++ are that: